eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 helm get hono
 ~~~

+{{% note title="Kubernetes 1.16" %}}
+Hono can not be deployed to Kubernetes 1.16 using Helm because current versions (< 2.15) of Helm [don't support installation of
+the Tiller component to Kubernetes 1.16](https://github.com/helm/helm/issues/6374).
+Until that problem is fixed in Helm, the workaround is to either deploy to an earlier version of Kubernetes or deploy using
+the *kubectl* command as described in the next section.
+{{% /note %}}

 ### Deploying Hono using kubectl

 In cases where installation of Helm's Tiller service into the cluster is not an option, the Kubernetes resource descriptors created by Helm can be deployed manually using the `kubectl` command line tool.